jansensan/megapode-website/CONTRIBUTING.md

 <a id="requirements-js"></a>
 ### Front-End Development

+Ensure you install these globally:

 - [Node](https://nodejs.org/)
 - [Gulp](http://gulpjs.com/)

 <a id="requirements-wp"></a>
 ### WordPress Development
 - [MySQL database](https://www.mysql.com/).
 Ensure that you copy the dev.megapode.ca database locally, see [WordPress instructions](https://codex.wordpress.org/Backing_Up_Your_Database).
+If you do not have access to the database, please ask the tech lead to provide you with the SQL query you need to copy the database locally.
 - A server that can run both PHP and the MySQL database.
 [MAMP](https://www.mamp.info/) can run both of these locally.